-If your child was diagnosed with a birth injury from medical malpractice, such as Erb’s palsy, cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the birth injury lawyers at Reiter & Walsh, P.C. can help.
+If your child was diagnosed with a birth injury from medical malpractice, such as cerebral palsy, hypoxic-ischemic encephalopathy (HIE), Erb’s palsy, or a seizure disorder, the birth injury lawyers at Reiter & Walsh, P.C. can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
 Our birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 We encourage you to reach out to our team in any of the following ways:

 Free Case Review | Available 24/7 | No Fee Until We Win

 - Birth Injury and Cerebral Palsy

 - Verdicts & Settlements